Spoke Network Connectivity Requirements

 Furthermore, Twilio’s Programmable Voice infrastructure is deployed in edges all over the world.

-By default, the Spoke Phone applications use Global Low Latency (GLL) to determine the optimal Twilio edge to connect to.
+By default, the Spoke applications use Global Low Latency (GLL) to determine the optimal Twilio edge to connect to.

 Network Bandwidth Requirements